 Enter through the garden and learn a bit about the history of the iconic clothing company.

 61 -77 Flaxman St Warrnambool, Open 10-5, Admission is free.

 7) One For The Kids – Run Amok At Lake Pertobe Adventure Playground

 We stopped by this playground on our way out of town.
 It looked so good we wished we had our grandsons with us.
 Spread over a huge 8-hectare area, the park offers so much to explore the kids won’t want to leave!

-The Lake Pertobe precinct is also home to tennis courts, mini golf an athletics track and skateboard park.
+The Lake Pertobe precinct is also home to tennis courts, mini-golf, an athletics track, and a skateboard park.

 Accommodation In Warrnambool

 There are plenty of great hotels in Warrnambool.
 But we chose to stay in an apartment instead.
 We like having a kitchen and the extra space you get with an apartment.

 Click here for a list of the best Warrnambool accommodation.